Led Apple: 2012–2014: K-Rookies Party, Vol. 1 and solo concerts

 On January 22, 2014, Led apple released a digital single "Left Alone".
 Later in the year, on March 20, they released the music video for the single "Who Are You".
 A bit later a Japanese version of it was also made.

 2014–2016 Line-up changes and disbandment

 On October 28, 2014, not long after the celebration of LED Apple's 4th anniversary, it was confirmed that Hanbyul, Kyumin, and Kwangyeon would be leaving LED Apple.
 Hanbyul stated that his desire to pursue a solo career motivated his choice to leave the group, whilst Kyumin asserted that he wanted to launch himself into the Hip-Hop genre.
 Kwangyeon cited medical problems for leaving the group.
 The agency supported the decisions of Hanbyul, Kyumin, and Kwangyeon to leave.
 A final performance with all of the members was held in December, 2014.
 In 2015, three new members joined LED Apple.

 However, on January 1, 2015, the LEDApple official site stated that Kyumin would not leave the band.
 On January 5, 2015, Steroyal official Facebook announced 2 of LEDApple's new members, Hyunsang and Kyosung.

-The information on LEDA JAPAN Facebook was edited as well: